 Love the chaos glow.

 And my effort.
 I sadly bottled it a bit.
-I was a little lat getting there and hadn't been able to set up the night before so with 20 minutes I didn't fill every nook and cranny as I'd hoped but did put as much new stuff as I could down.
+I was a little late getting there and hadn't been able to set up the night before so with 20 minutes I didn't fill every nook and cranny as I'd hoped but did put as much new stuff as I could down.

 I would have liked to put more and the manager was prepared to let me do so but in the end if I did it would have taken longer to pack away and that would have made me late leaving and would have caused issues on returning home.

 So the end result was that Chris's Ogres took the win, I came second and Tom came third.
 I'm happy with that because I didn't add a whole lot to my army.
-There's a small amount of regret but I am pleased to have a different looking medal that another gold.
+There's a small amount of regret but I am pleased to have a different looking medal than another gold.

 It's also nice that the other guys efforts were recognised, Chris was up till 1am painting the night before so that alone deserves credit.